EDCD/EDDI/SpeechResponder/Help.md

 ### Pause()

 This function will pause the speech for a given amount of time.
+This function uses SSML tags.

 Pause() takes one argument: the number of milliseconds to pause.